RayHightower/RayHightower.com/_posts/2021-03-08-vision-and-eos.markdown

 ### Communicate the Vision

 After the leadership team has achieved clear vision (guided by the eight questions), it's time to communicate the vision throughout the organization.
 Simpler is better.
 That's why the V/TO is only two pages long.
-You can download a copy of the V/TO at [EOSWorldwide.com/VTO](http://EOSWorldwide.com/vto).
+You can download your copy of the V/TO at [EOSWorldwide.com/VTO](http://EOSWorldwide.com/vto).

 <img src="/images/EOS_VTO.jpg" width="600" alt="Vision/Traction Organizer from EOS" title="Vision/Traction Organizer from EOS">

 ### Next in the Series: People

-Our next post will cover people.
+Next EOS topic: People.
 We'll discuss how to choose the right people, and how to create an environment where members of the team can thrive while helping the organization to grow.